Trees are a source of beauty and inspiration for many, but what exactly is their role in helping support our ecosystems?

 Trees clean the air we breathe, reduce flooding, prevent soil erosion, and provide us with food.
 In addition, they improve our mental health and protect wildlife.

-In addition to volunteering for organizations around you, educating others, or donating to charity, why not plant a tree with the Aspiration Zero carbon-neutral credit card?
+In addition to volunteering for organizations around you, educating others, or donating to charity, why not plant a tree with the Aspiration Zero credit card?